 Smart Door Design.
-Sure enough, executing your horse trailer remodel project is all fun and games until you discover that your swinging doors are wasting a ton of space that you could be using for a bigger bathroom sink.
+Sure enough, executing your horse trailer remodel project is all fun and games until you discover that your swinging doors are wasting a ton of space that you could be using for a bigger bathroom sink, for example.
 Swap your swinging doors for pocket doors and you’ll free up four to nine square feet of floor space and still have all the privacy horse trailers with living quarters can afford.

 Recessed Cooktop.
 Not to be a stickler about counter space, but you’re really going to wish you had it when you’re camping for weeks at a time and trying to cook and live in your trailer.
 A recessed cooktop has a glass cover that can be pulled over to create an essentially smooth surface, giving you more prep space.
 When you’re ready to cook, just flip it up and hit the gas.

 Creative Ways to Climb into Sleep Spaces.
 Horse trailers commonly have some kind of bunks installed, especially when it comes to gooseneck horse trailers.
-Tucking these bunks into underused spaces, up against the ceiling or in the gooseneck frees up a lot of room, but there’s always a question of access.
+Tucking these bunks into underused spaces, up against the ceiling, or in the gooseneck frees up a lot of room, but there’s always a question of access.
 Solid steps eat up floor space, but removable ladders can be tossed on the bed when you’re not sleeping.

 Slide-Outs.
-The ultimate in space-creation for living quarters horse trailers, the slide-out does exactly what you’d think it does -- it slides from the main body of the trailer.
+The ultimate in space-creation for living quarters horse trailers, the slide-out does exactly what you’d think it does - it slides from the main body of the trailer.
 Many people put their dinettes or couches in the slide-out, gaining them several feet in their living area.
 When you’re traveling with your family or friends, those extra few feet can create valuable breathing space.
 But, as we mentioned above, if your sofa is located on the slide-out, make sure it is still long enough for comfortable use.
 We recommend a 6-foot sofa minimum.

-Designing custom horse trailers can be a real challenge for horse owners, but with careful planning, you’ll have the perfect trailer to meet your travel needs.
+Designing custom horse trailers can be a real challenge for horse owners, but with careful planning, you’ll have the perfect trailer with enough space to live comfortably.
 And don’t worry -- you’re not in it alone.
-Let the experts at Double D Trailers help you build the best living quarters horse trailer for your budget, no matter how big or small.
+Let the experts at Double D Trailers help you build the best horse trailer for your budget, no matter how big or small.